havenwood/xpool/README.md

 XPool.debug = true
 ```

-You can temporarily enable debugging output for the duration of a block:
+Or you can temporarily enable debugging output for the duration of a block:

 ```ruby
 XPool.debug do